Alok-2004/Data_structure_and_algo/README.md

 - **Solutions**: Detailed sample solutions are provided for many coding challenges, accompanied by explanations to help you understand the thought process and implementation.

-- **Contributions**: You're encouraged to contribute your own coding challenges, solutions, or educational resources to enrich the content and help fellow learners.
-Follow the [contributing guidelines](CONTRIBUTING.md) for details.

 ## Getting Started

 1. **Clone the Repository**: To get started, clone this repository to your local machine using the following command: